scalatra/scalatra-website/README.md

 Hugo will fire up, and you'll be able to edit the site's contents at http://localhost:1313/

 ## New Scalatra version

+For Scalatra 3.x series, update docs under `content/guides/3` to align with the latest version of Scalatra.

-The docs need to be updated when a new version of Scalatra is released.
+The new set of docs need to be created when a new major version of Scalatra is released.
 The following are the steps that were done when 2.7 was published.

 1. Create 2.7 branch, then create 2.7 directory and copy 2.6 docs to 2.7 directory on 2.7 branch
 1. Update 2.7 docs on 2.7 branch, then create a pull request
-1. Merge into master, then publish the website

-### Update 2.7 docs
     1. Create the file `layouts/_default/guides-2.7.html`.
 Update it as needed.
     1. In each *.md file, update the `layout: guides-2.6` line to `layout: guides-2.7`.
     1. Add shortcodes for 2.7.
-1. Update all references of 2.6 to {{< 2-7-scalatra_short_version >}}
+    1. Update all references of 2.6 to `{{< 2-7-scalatra_short_version >}}`
+1. Merge into master, then publish the website